-In a private listening session for his long-overdue sophomore album “Good Time” scheduled for release next month, Davido had a few choice words for his colleagues: “Give your songwriters credit“.
-Barely ten days after, on Saturday, Septemeber 16, the singer took to twitter to appreciate Adekunle Gold who he revealed, co-wrote one of his (Davido) favourite songs off the coming album.
+In a private listening session for his long-overdue sophomore album “Good Time,” Davido had a few choice words for his colleagues: “Give your songwriters credit“.
+Barely ten days after, on Saturday, Septemeber 16, the singer appreciated Adekunle Gold on Twitter who he revealed co-wrote one of his (Davido) favourite songs off the coming album.

 This wouldn’t be the first time Davido publicly admits to employing the use of songwriters or even going further to appreciate them.
 In fact, he is fast becoming one of the key voices in the advocacy for the proper treatment and remuneration of songwriters.
 In recent times, the singer who is one of Nigeria’s biggest acts and music exports is often praised in industry circles as exemplary for paying songwriters their due and openly giving them credit.

-And despite all the backlash received for his continuous use of songwriters, the DMW boss has emerged bolder and even more resolute.
-When a fan responded to his Saturday tweet, suggesting that Davido needs to learn to write his own songs, the singer simply replied, “Maybe more artist[s] should learn to tell the truth.”
+And despite all the backlash he often receives for his continuous use of songwriters, the DMW boss has emerged bolder and even more resolute.
+When a fan responded to his Saturday tweet, suggesting that Davido needs to learn to write his songs, the singer simply replied, “Maybe more artist[s] should learn to tell the truth.”

 Except you’re in denial, it’s now common knowledge that many of our biggest superstars are guilty as charged.
 Most of them purchase songs from songwriters but refuse to credit them openly – and in some cases even pay them.
 Davido is just the most vocal in a long list of creatives that employ the use of songwriters.